wolfpup-software/file_server/README.md

 ## Run file_server

-The `file_server` application accepts one argument:
+The `file_server` application accepts one argument from the command line:

 - A valid `file_server` JSON configuration file

-The following psuedo-script shows the argument schema:

 ```
 file_server <path_to_configuration_file>